kitzberger/songs/Little Did I Know.md

 	with us finding out who the other really is

 	perhaps i'm mistaken
-	and will have to admit
+	i'm open to admit

 	but then you upload
 	a bunch of cat pics

 ## Bridge

+	G

 	D G
 	i'm sure you're so much more complex than this